As an Amazon Associate we earn from qualifying purchases.

 Kalua pork should not be dry and it must be fork tender to shred.
 Outside of that, the most important part is the use of Hawaiian Alaea sea salt and (optional) liquid mesquite smoke for flavor.

 Since I do not expect most people will have Alaea salt on hand, you can substitute with normal sea salt.
-Under no circumstances should you use iodized table salt (it will not taste very good given the quantity of salt we are using).
+Under no circumstances should you use iodized table salt (it will not taste very good given the quantity of salt I am using).

 The Challenge with Kalua Pork